Is Dental Bonding a Better Alternative to Gum Grafting?

 How Can Dental Bonding Fix Receding Gums?

 One of the most noticeable effects of receding gums is the formation of black triangles between teeth.
 These gaps can make your smile look older and affect your overall facial appearance.
-Dental bonding is particularly effective at filling these spaces, often delivering instant and impressive aesthetic results.

 Is Dental Bonding Better Than Gum Grafting?

-However, bonding doesn’t target the gums—it only reshapes the teeth to create the illusion of a normal gumline.
-If your goal is to protect and strengthen your gums or prevent further recession, bonding won’t help.
-In fact, it can sometimes trap plaque and food, making it harder to clean your teeth properly.
-Over time, this can lead to inflammation and even worsen gum recession.
+So, if your goal is to protect and strengthen your gums or prevent further recession, bonding won’t help.
+In fact, it can sometimes cause more plaque and food to get trapped, making it harder to keep your teeth clean.
+Over time, this can lead to inflammation and may even make gum recession worse.

 When Gum Grafting Wins Over Dental Bonding?

 If your gums are fragile or your recession is severe, gum grafting is likely the better choice.
-Besides covering exposed roots, a gum graft strengthens your gums, addressing both functional and cosmetic concerns.In some cases, gum grafting is the only viable solution.
+Besides covering exposed roots, a gum graft strengthens and thickens your gums, making them healthier and more resistant to further recession.In some cases, gum grafting is the only viable solution.
 For example, in advanced gum recession (as shown in the image below), bonding alone wouldn’t be enough to restore the appearance of the teeth.
-A gum graft is necessary to rebuild lost tissue and properly cover the exposed roots.
+In this case, a gum graft is the only option that can actually rebuild lost tissue and fully cover the exposed roots.

 When Is Dental Bonding the Right Choice?

 - ✅ Your gums are healthy – Inflammation-free gums are a prerequisite for a successful bonding procedure (same goes for grafting).
-If you have gum disease, bonding won’t be a suitable option.
+If you have active gum disease, bonding won’t be a suitable option.

 - ✅ Your recession is stable – The recession must be under control before treatment.
 If it’s still progressing, bonding could make things worse.